ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ### NOTES/ISSUES

-- There are certain stems that can only take plural forms.
+- There are certain stems that can only take plural forms, which are modelled as their own sub-paradigm VII_Pl.
 These generally refer to collectives, but their exact semantics is not presently clear.
 In any case, they are diagnosable based on the dictionary entries (their lemma is plural, but the stem is not).
 These are fed to a special spreadsheet called VII_Pl, which is a proper subset of the regular VII inflections (i.e. only the plural forms).
 So far, there is only evidence for certain Class 1 and Class 3A stems behaving this way.
 - Note that there is quite limited documentation for the VII Class 2 stems.
 Also, from a query of a dictionary, there seem to be a small set of VII forming "finals" that fall into this class including "-amo" meaning "it is a path", "-po" meaning "it snows/there is snow"  "-aagami" meaning "it is a liquid".
 A relevant note for Border Lakes from the dictionary: "Most US dialects add n to the final -po when there is no inflectional ending; For example, US zoogipon 'it is snowing' and Border Lakes zoogipo (https://ojibwe.lib.umn.edu/word-part/po-final)."
 	- This is now modelled by the suffix complex having a -w, which will block the short vowel deletion rule, then be deleted by the W-Deletion rule.